THE DOVER WAR MEMORIAL PROJECT

 McCarthy, D. J.

-Daniel John (Jeremiah) McCarthy C/SSX 28234, known as Mickey, was an Able Seaman aboard the HMS Barham in the Royal Navy.
-He died on 25th November 1941, and is commemorated on the Chatham Naval Memorial in the United Kingdom.
+Daniel John (Jeremiah) McCarthy C/SSX 28234, known as Mickey, was an Able Seaman aboard HMS Barham.
+He died on 25 November 1941, and is commemorated on the Chatham Naval Memorial.
+Panel 43.1

-He was the son of Patrick and May McCarthy, from Hawkesbury Street, Dover.
-(Article)
+He was the son of Patrick and May McCarthy, née Petticrew, from Hawkesbury Street, Dover (Article)

 McCracken, J. W.